realworldocaml/book/en/objects.md

   `b`, then we may use `a` in any context where `b` is expected.
 * _Inheritance_: the definition of one kind of object can be reused to produce a new kind of object.
-This new definition can override some behaviour, but also share code with its parent.
+This new definition can override some behavior, but also share code with its parent.
 * _Open recursion_: an object's methods can invoke another method in the same object using a special variable (often called `self` or `this`).
 These calls use dynamic lookup, allowing a method defined in one object to